-Directed by Zack Snyder (Batman v Superman: Dawn of Justice; Watchmen; Sucker Punch; Dawn of the Dead, 2004) from a screenplay co-written with Joby Harold, Army of the Dead is set during a zombie outbreak in Las Vegas and see a man who brings together a group of mercenaries to venture into the quarantine zone to pull off “the greatest heist ever attempted”.
+Directed by Zack Snyder (Batman v Superman: Dawn of Justice; Watchmen; Sucker Punch; Dawn of the Dead, 2004) from a screenplay co-written with Joby Harold and Shay Hatten, Army of the Dead is set during a zombie outbreak in Las Vegas and see a man who brings together a group of mercenaries to venture into the quarantine zone to pull off “the greatest heist ever attempted”.

 The Netflix-backed movie will mark Snyder’s return to directing after a family tragedy meant that he left Justice League in 2017, with Joss Whedon doing reshoots and finishing post-production.
 According to industry insiders, Netflix specifically identified the zombie project and sought it out from previous owners Warner Bros., which might set a precedent for the studio selling other projects to the online streaming service.

 In an interview in The Hollywood Reporter Snyder previously stated: “I love to honour canon and the works of art, but this is the opportunity to find a purely joyful way to express myself through a genre.
 It will be the most kick-ass, self-aware — but not in a wink-to-the-camera way — balls-to-the-wall zombie freakshow that anyone has ever seen.
 No one’s ever let me completely loose [like this].”

 He added: “I love big action, I love big sequences.
 My movie brain starts clicking around and I was like, ‘We need to be shooting this now!’
 Constructing these sequences really fired me up.”